O-M-E-N-Foundation/BeamableSdk/README.md

 # Beamable JavaScript SDK

 A modern, type-safe JavaScript/TypeScript SDK for Beamable, featuring modular architecture, comprehensive authentication, content management, and developer-friendly tooling.
+Supports both client and server (admin) use cases from a single SDK.

 ## 🚀 Features